Steven R. Goldstein: Clinical research

 In 1990, Goldstein was the first to suggest that a thin, distinct endometrial echo on transvaginal ultrasound in postmenopausal bleeding did not indicate the need for biopsy.
 He was also first to warn against unnecessary biopsy in non-bleeding postmenopausal patients with an incidental finding of thick endometrial lining on vaginal sonogram.
 Both of these assertions were affirmed by the American College of Obstetricians and Gynecologists (ACOG) in its Committee Opinion in 2009, and, ultimately, reaffirmed in 2023.

 Pharmaceutical advisory

 Goldstein has a long history as an advisor and consultant to the pharmaceutical industry.
 He has been on gynecologic advisory boards and/or consulted for Amgen, Bayer, Boehringer Ingelheim, Eli Lilly, Merck, GlaxoSmithKline, Novo Nordisk, Wyeth, Procter & Gamble, Warner Chilcott, Shionogi, QuatRx, Depomed, and Pfizer.
 He has represented Eli Lilly, Forendo, Astellas Pharm, Acella Pharmaceuticals, Scynexis, Myovant Sciences, Avion Pharmaceuticals, L'Oréal, Cosmetique Active, Vichy, Peppy, Cooper Surgical, AbbVie, Mithra, Mylan, Shield, Pfizer and Mirabilis Medical and their appearances before FDA Advisory Boards.
 He has designed studies of uterine safety for Eli Lilly, Wyeth, Pfizer, and Glaxo Smith Kline.
 He has been a director of a publicly traded ultrasound company, Sonosite, Inc. from its inception until its sale to Fuji Medical in 2012.

 Personal life

-Goldstein resides in New York City and Saltaire, NY.
+Goldstein resides in New York City and Saltaire, New York.